ocbe-uio/BayesMallows/README.md

 implemented.
 In addition, the partition function of the Mallows model can be estimated using the importance sampling algorithm of Vitelli et al. (2018) and the asymptotic approximation of Mukherjee (2016).
-For a review of ranking models in general, see Liu, Crispino, et al. (2019).
+For a review of ranking models in general, see Q. Liu et al. (2019).
 Crispino and Antoniano-Villalobos (2019) outlines how informative priors can be used within the model.

 ### Applications

-Among the current applications, Liu, Reiner, et al. (2019) applied the Bayesian Mallows model for providing personalized recommendations based on clicking data, and Barrett and Crispino (2018) used the model of Crispino et al. (2019) to analyze listeners’ understanding of music.
+Among the current applications, Liu et al. (2019) applied the Bayesian Mallows model for providing personalized recommendations based on clicking data, and Barrett and Crispino (2018) used the model of Crispino et al. (2019) to analyze listeners’ understanding of music.

 ### Future Extensions